Section 2408. Steel Structures

 a) Apply a coat of zinc silicate paint to all surfaces as soon as possible after blasting and before formation of any surface rust, and no later than 16 hours after blasting the surface.
 Approved paints are shown in Materials I.M.
 482.02, Appendix A. Use a target average dry film thickness of 4 mils with no spot measurement below 3 mils or above 6 mils.

-f) Inorganic zinc silicate paint film will be considered cured and ready for shipment after achieving a resistance rating of 4 as verified by 50 Methyl Ethyl Ketone (MEK) rubs as per ASTM D 4752.
+f g) Inorganic zinc silicate paint film will be considered cured and ready for shipment after achieving a minimum resistance rating of 4 as verified by 50 Methyl Ethyl Ketone (MEK) rubs as per ASTM D 4752.
 Moisture misting and plastic tenting may be required during cold application temperatures and low relative humidity conditions to aid in prime coat curing.

 4) Top Coat.